 Although the quality of the natural flows in the Syr Darya meets international water quality standards, it has been adversely affected by anthropogenic activities.
 Agricultural drainage is the major factor affecting water quality in the middle and lower sections of the basin.
 Records show that just downstream of the Fergana Valley, a major irrigation district in the upper basin, the average salinity of the river water increases to 1.2 grams per liter (g/l) from a concentration of less than 0.5 g/l entering the valley (Raskin et al. 1992).
 Salinity conditions vary significantly along the river from upstream to downstream.
 The mineralization is 0.2-0.7 g/l in the upstream area, 0.7-2.3 g/l in the midstream area, and 9.0-10.0 g/l in the downstream area (EC 1995, Vol. II).
-Figure 6 plots salinity at selected points in the Syr Darya River from 1950 to 1990.
+Figure 8 plots salinity at selected points in the Syr Darya River from 1950 to 1990.

 Some stability and even improvement in the water quality has been achieved over the last 10 years from improved water distribution and irrigation and drainage facilities.
 Whereas downstream areas suffer most from water and soil salinity problems, some upstream areas, such as the Fergana Valley, also suffer substantial groundwater salinization.
-The highest surface water salinity usually occurs at the midstream reach (inflow to the Kayrakum Reservoir), because of the large drainage load from the Fergana Valley and other upstream and midstream demand sites.